 - Monthly payment options – either through your surgical center or your own lender

 - Tax deductions – vision correction surgery is considered by the IRS to be a qualified medical expense, which means that many patients receive a significant tax refund based on their having one of our procedures.
-This can offset a substantial portion of the cost of Visian ICL surgery and sometimes triggers tax refunds in the $1000s of dollars.
+This can offset a substantial portion of the cost of EVO ICL surgery and sometimes triggers tax refunds in the $1000s of dollars.

-The first step toward determining whether you’re a candidate for Visian ICL or another procedure is to schedule an eye exam with a vision correction surgeon (refractive surgeon, or MD).
+The first step toward determining whether you’re a candidate for EVO Visian ICL or another procedure is to schedule an eye exam with a vision correction surgeon (refractive surgeon, or MD).
 Contact your eye care professional to find out their next availability.